oupirum/psr/README.md

 **A Simple AES-Encrypted Storage (Password Manager)**

 `psr` is a simple AES256-encrypted storage utility for managing sensitive data such as passwords.
-You can securely store, search, add, and delete entries via a command-line interface.
+You can securely store, search, add, and delete entries via a command-line interface.<br/>
+All encrypted data is stored in the single `~/.psr_storage` file in your home directory.

 ### Usage
 To start the tool, run the following command: